xdrpp/stc/stc.1.md

 # DESCRIPTION

-The Stellar transaction compiler is a command-line tool for creating, viewing, editing, signing, and posting Stellar network transactions.
-It is intended to be integrated into shell-scripts, or to create test transactions without the ambiguity of higher-layer wallet abstractions.
-It can also be useful in non-graphical environments, such as a single-board computer implementing cold storage.
+The Stellar transaction compiler, stc, is a command-line tool for creating, viewing, editing, signing, and posting Stellar network transactions.
+It is intended for use by scripts or for creating test transactions without the ambiguity of higher-layer wallet abstractions.  stc is also useful in non-graphical environments, such as a single-board computer used for cold storage.

 The tool runs in one of several modes.
 The default mode processes a transaction in a single shot, optionally updating the sequence numbers